JLuc/scribus-project-manager/README.md

 * **strtrim** : basic string trim

 ### Environnement tools
-This project has been created and used on Ubuntu 14.04, 16.04, 17.10, 18.04, 22.04 using `bash` and `zbash`
+This project has been created and used on Ubuntu 14.04, 16.04, 17.10, 18.04, 22.04 and 24.04 using `bash` and `zbash`

-It includes the following tools, that might depend on the OS :
+It includes the following tools, that might work or not depending on your OS :
 * **sla_icon** : adds specific icon on SLA file(s) for nautilus view
 * **clean_icon** : removes user-added icon on file or folder